deragon/autopoweroff/README.md

 The following changes have been incorporated in the below mentioned
 versions:

-##Version 3.0.0 - 2016/01/01
+##Version 3.0.0 - 2016/02/01

-Since 2.9.1 was reported stable, 3.0.0 was released with only minor fixes added.
+3.0.0 has been a major rework of the project.

+* Autopoweroff is not limited any more to only poweroff the computer.
+It can now execute any command when all conditions are met.
-* Upgraded the GUI to the latest GTK API available on Ubuntu LTS 14.01 Trusty Thar.
+* The GUI has been improved and extended to support the new functionality.
+The GUI framework was upgraded to the latest GTK API available on Ubuntu LTS 14.01 Trusty Thar.
+* More multithreading has been introduced to simplify the management of asynchronous events.
 * PID and cancel file where previously stored under /tmp, which under Ubuntu (and probably Debian), is erased at each reboot.
 They were moved under /var where they should have been in the first place.
 * Made the /etc/init.d/autopoweroff LSB version compliant to the standard.
 * Introduced a new icon in SVG format, now the default.
 PNG format is available for window managers which do not support the SVG format.
 * Replaced the GNU 2.0 License text with another GNU 2.0 License text which was updated by the Free Software Foundation.
-Fundementaly though, the license has not changed.
+Fundamentally though, the license has not changed.
 * Fixed bug regarding 'no shutdown range' crossing over midnight.
 Thanks to Kyle Shim (kyle.s.shim@gmail.com) for reporting and proving a patch to fix it.
-* Fixed bug in script building .deb package where the wrong value of
-  \${autopoweroff\_bindir} was being used.
+* Fixed bug in script building .deb package where the wrong value of \${autopoweroff\_bindir} was being used.
 * Fixed bug in .deb package; previously, autopoweroff-upgrade was not called upon installation of the package.
+* The documentation was converted from [AurigaDoc](http://aurigadoc.sourceforge.net/) to Markdown.
+* Moved the source from [Sourceforge](http://autopoweroff.sourceforge.net) to [GitHub](https://github.com/deragon/autopoweroff).

 ##Version 2.9.1 - 2008/06/01